rust-lang/book/nostarch/chapter10.md

 The syntax for using generics in struct definitions is similar to that used in function definitions.
-First we declare the name of the type parameter inside angle brackets just after the name of the struct.
-Then we use the generic type in the struct definition where we would otherwise specify concrete data types.
+First we declare the name of the type parameter inside angle brackets just after the name of the struct [1].
+Then we use the generic type in the struct definition where we would otherwise specify concrete data types [23].

 Note that because we’ve used only one generic type to define `Point<T>`, this definition says that the `Point<T>` struct is generic over some type `T`, and